juliomeza/bikesharing/README.md

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/08%20Trips%20by%20Start%20Time%20and%20Trip%20Duration%20in%20Minutes.png">

-The following chart confirms the previous charts with a different representation of the same data.
+The following chart confirms the previous chart with a different representation of the same data.
 Most trips happen between 8AM and 9AM and in the afternoon between 5PM and 6PM

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/09%20Trips%20by%20Start%20Time%20and%20Trip%20Duration%20in%20Minutes%20BAR%20CHART.png">

 # Summary